Historic highlights

 Negative

-Attitude toward learning and interacting with the new culture
+Attitude toward learning and interacting with

 Positive